 Image

 This is an article adapted from a post Dean made in our Facebook support group on International Stammering Awareness Day.
 Dean is also the founder of the walking group 'Stamma Striders'.
 Visit their Facebook group here.

-To see what help is out there, visit our Therapy & Courses section.
-If you'd like to see meet others who stammer, see our Local Groups page.
+To see what help is out there, see One-to-one Adult Speech & Language Therapy and Adult Group Stammering Courses.
+If you'd like to see meet others who stammer, see our Communities & Groups page.
 Dean walking

+Image